- Home

 5809

-With a flat polished front and a raw back mounted on a modern plinth base.
+With a flat polished front, probably polished in the 18th century, and a raw back, mounted on a modern plinth base.

-Originally quarried in Gebel Dokhan, Egypt, 1 - 5th Century CE and transported, via the Nile and Mediterranean, to Rome.
-This piece with a 18th century re-polished front.
+Originally quarried in Gebel Dokhan, Egypt, 1-5th Century CE and transported, via the Nile and Mediterranean, to Rome.
+This piece with an 18th century re-polished front.

 Provenance: